 Then, in 1972, this group formed the California Automated Clearing House (ACH) Association, now WesPay.
 It became the original U.S. model for operational ACH payments.
 Other regional associations followed.

-In 1974, the National Automated Clearing House (Nacha) was established to serve as a trustee for the ACH Network, which links U.S. financial institutions.
+In 1974, the National Automated Clearing House (Nacha) established the organization to serve as a trustee for the ACH Network.
+They linked U.S. financial institutions.
 In 2019, the ACH Network processed 24.7 billion payments valued at $55.8 trillion.
-The network continues to support a significant percentage of the consumer and government financial transactions that fuel the U.S. economy today.
+The network continues to support a significant percentage of the consumer and government financial transactions that fuel the U.S. economy today accepting ACH payments.

-An ACH payment is an electronic payment sent from one bank account to another via the ACH Network.
-The ACH credit or debit transaction processes as a direct electronic funds transfer (EFT) by financial institutions at specific times of day in batches.
-An ACH credit transacts as a direct deposit transfer that pushes funds into a bank account, including payroll, vendor, tax refund, benefits program, and other disbursement payments.
+An ACH payment works as an electronic payment sent from one bank account to another via the ACH Network.
+The ACH credit or debit transaction process as direct electronic funds transfer (EFT) by financial institutions at specific times of day in batches.
+An ACH credit transacts as a direct deposit transfer that pushes funds into a bank account.
+This includes payroll, vendor, tax refund, benefits program, and other disbursement payments.
 An ACH direct debit transfer pulls funds from a bank account, including consumer payment of mortgage loans, insurance premiums, and other one-time or recurring bills.

 Benefits of ACH Processing

 ACH payments pose many benefits to a merchant, including speed of receiving their funding.
 Since the phased rollout of Same Day ACH in 2016, processing times have improved.
 ACH transaction settlement averages 1-3 business days.